pyeventsourcing/eventsourcing/docs/topics/examples/wiki.rst

-The application provides methods to create a new page, get the details for a page by its slug, update the title of a page referenced by its slug, update the body of a page, and change the slug indexes.
+The application provides methods to create a new page, get the details for a page by its slug, update the title of a page referenced by its slug, update the body of a page, and change the page slug.
 Please note that none of these methods mention a ``user_id`` argument.
 To get to a page, the slug is used to identify an index, and the index is used to get the page ID, and then the page ID is used to get the body and title of the page.
+To change a slug, the index objects for the old and the new are identified, the page ID is removed as the reference from the old index and set as the reference on the new index.
+The indexes are also used to implement a application-wide rule (or "invariant") that a slug can be used by only one page, such that if an attempt is made to change the slug of one page to a slug that is already being used by another page, then a ``SlugConflictError`` will be raised, and no changes made.

 The application also demonstrates the "event-sourced log" recipe, by showing how all the IDs of the ``Page`` aggregates can be listed, by logging the IDs when a new page is